 From travellers on tiny budgets to salarymen toiling deep into the night – Kabukicho's most convenient capsule hotel welcomes everyone in need of a dirt-cheap (but clean and comfortable) stay.
 Both men and women are welcome, the capsules are generously sized and the comfy bathing area is a real sight for sore eyes, the strange decor not withstanding.

 OK, so you can get a cheap stay in a capsule hotel anywhere in Tokyo, right?
 Sure, if you're a bloke.
 The great thing about Capsule Inn Komagome is that anyone can join in the boxed fun.
-And women needn't fear the drunken attentions of the more brutal sex, either, as there's a rare women-only floor available to keep the louts at bay.
+And if you're a woman who's nervous around the opposite sex, there's a rare women-only floor available.

 Cheap accommodation and Shibuya simply don't seem compatible, so it's a case of the tallest dwarf for this male-only establishment, equipped with clean but smallish capsules and a bathing area with sauna and massage chairs.
 Rates also include a highly underwhelming 'breakfast' – you'll be better off just getting something from the convenience store next door.

 Catching an early flight or arriving late in the night can be a pain when it comes to Narita Airport.
 Fortunately enough, summer 2014 saw the opening of this 24-hour capsule hotel right next to Terminal 2 (albeit in a less-than-glamorous parking garage basement).
 Those who just want to take a shower and sit down for a bit will be admitted as well.

 Dorms ¥3,300, singles ¥6,300